the pilgrim's compass

 Brief History of the city; St. Ignatius; Running of the Bulls;

-Accommodations: Hotel Pampaelo Plaza del AyuntamientoSANTO DOMINGO DE LA CALZADA
+Accommodations: Hotel Pompaelo Plaza del AyuntamientoSANTO DOMINGO DE LA CALZADA

 Hike: Zariquiegui to the Alto del Perdón (2.3 km); Cirueña to Santo Domingo de la Calzada (5.8 km)